buzzqw/TUS/OBSS/OBSSv2-eng.md

 ### Vision and Light

-The different functioning of light sources aims to make exploration darker, more obscure and difficult, especially in caves and areas without light sources.
+>>> **Light and Darkness**: The different functioning of light sources aims to make exploration darker, more obscure and difficult, especially in caves and areas without light sources.
 No more groups casting Light every minute or shouting *Darkvision!*.
 Darkness helps imagination and raises the level of tension.
 Emphasize the crackling of the torch flame, the wavering and sometimes near-extinguishing due to sudden drafts.
 Make what's around the characters mysterious!

 In a natural environment, lighting can take on different gradations, and these gradations help understand how far a creature can see.